oliverproud/PyTorch-Sentiment-Analysis-deployed-with-Flask/README.md

 If you follow just part one and create the project, then navigate to the Cloud Run console and find the button named `SET UP CONTINUOUS DEPLOYMENT` and from there you will be able to deploy directly from your GitHub repo using the Dockerfile.

-Alternatively just follow the entire quick start guide.
+Alternatively, follow the entire quick start guide.

 ### Contact